EFSC Parking Related Common Questions & Answers

 - Click on “Submit” when finished.

 - Follow prompts to print Temporary Parking Permit.
-Take the Temporary Permit to the Campus Security Office or Library to receive your permanent permit.
+Take the Temporary Permit to the Campus Security Office to receive your permanent permit.

 Question 2: How do I get a faculty or staff parking permit?

-Login to the myEFSC portal, using B Number and PIN then:
+Login to the myEFSC portal, using B Number and Password then:

 - Choose Titan Web from left column